willianfalbo/dating-app/backend/README.md

 ## DB Migrations

+This project uses Entity Framework Core for database migrations.

-From version 3.0, the .NET SDK does not include the dotnet ef tool so we should install Entity Framework globally.
+** From version 3.0, the .NET SDK does not include the EF tool so we should install it globally.
 [Breaking Changes - EF 3.0](https://docs.microsoft.com/en-gb/ef/core/what-is-new/ef-core-3.0/breaking-changes#the-ef-core-command-line-tool-dotnet-ef-is-no-longer-part-of-the-net-core-sdk)

 `dotnet tool install --global dotnet-ef --version 3.0.0`